Emulator Issues #502

 Using No Audio Output helps with sync in certain situations, however, the majority of the time, recording/playback will still work with audio.

-Updated by baby.lueshi over 13 years ago
+Updated by baby.lueshi almost 14 years ago

 Wiimote recording still have some syncing issues with it, which might be causing your problems.
 Are you recording a Wii game, and if so, does it still happen as often with Gamecube games?